Group tour Operator for holidays to Bavaria, Germany

 Bavaria is a veritable treasure trove of wonderful sights.
 Story book castles perch high in the hills while crystal clear lakes sparkle below.
 Medieval towns nestle in the beautiful Bavarian landscapes and snow-capped mountains.

-Spend a day explore Bavaria’s capital, Munich.
-Known for it’s beer and hearty cuisine, Munich is also bursting with history.
+Spend a day exploring Bavaria’s capital, Munich.
+Known for its beer and hearty cuisine, Munich is also bursting with history.
 Explore the city’s past in its wonderful old churches and traditional beer halls.
 From the divine English garden to the BMW Museum, there’s something for everyone.
 Another wonderful town to explore is Garmisch-Partenkirchen.
 These two villages united for the 1936 Winter Olympics and formed a popular winter resort.
 The town is beautiful and the perfect place to potter around to enjoy the charm of southern Germany.

 The castles of King Ludwig II are another highlight of the region.
 Linderhof Palace is especially wonderful.
 Although small, it was the only palace which was fully completed and the opulent rooms are exquisitely furnished.
 Furthermore, you also have the chance to visit the Mad King Ludwig’s most famous castle: Neuschwanstein.
 When in Bavaria, you simply must visit this whimsical building and take in the spectacular views over the surroundings.